Upcoming Election Dates & Registration Deadlines

-Early voting is available in Arizona.
-In-Person Early Voting begins 33 days before Election Day for the Primary and General Election, and ends at 5:00 pm on the Friday before Election Day.
-A voter may vote early in person at the County Recorder's office or on-site voting locations designated by the county recorder.
+In-person early voting begins 27 days before the election and ends the Friday before the election.
+You may vote early in person at the County Recorder's office or on-site voting locations designated by the county recorder.

 To be eligible to vote in Arizona you must be:

 - 18 years of age or older on or before the day of the general election

 - Not convicted of a felony or have had your civil rights restored

 The simplest form to use for your voter registration in Arizona is the Standard Federal Registration Form You can find the federal standardized form in English here and in Spanish here.
 For more language options go here.

 If you register to vote using the Arizona State Registration form, the following will serve as proof of citizenship and no additional documents are needed:

 - An Arizona driver license or non-operating identification number issued after October 1, 1996: